11.6 Professional Communication

 Communication Related to Safe Patient Care

-When urgent or emergent care is being provided and there are many people in a room attending to a patient, it can be loud and chaotic but people need to hear and acknowledge what they are tasked with.
-For example, a provider may call out “give the patient 1 milligram of medication!”
-Someone on the team needs to make eye contact with the provider and say “I am getting the medication” so the whole team is aware of the request and the response, two people are not doing the same thing which would be inefficient, and the message is not lost.
+When urgent or emergency care is being provided and there are many people in the room attending to a patient, it can be loud and chaotic.
+However, it is vital that team members hear and acknowledge their assigned tasks.
+For example, if a provider calls out, “Give the patient one milligram of medication!” someone on the team should make eye contact with the provider and confirm by saying, “I am getting the medication.”
+This ensures the whole team is aware of the request and response, preventing inefficiencies and ensuring the message is not lost.

-Delegation is often used in healthcare.
-A nurse may ask the nursing assistant to check a patient’s blood pressure.
-The nursing assistant should then employ closed-loop communication and check back with the nurse to report either what the numbers were, or that they were unable to complete the task and why.
-This way the nurse is not left wondering how the patient is doing or if a concern needs to be addressed.
-Verifying what was asked of you, especially if anything is unclear, is so important.
+Delegation is common in healthcare.
+For instance, a nurse may ask a nursing assistant to check a patient’s blood pressure.
+The nursing assistant should then use closed-loop communication, checking back with the nurse to report the results or explain if the task was unable to be completed and why.
+This approach ensures the nurse is not left wondering about the patient’s condition or if a concern needs attention.
+Verifying instructions, especially when something is unclear, is critical.

-It is also important to ask for help when you need it.
-Letting a supervisor know when a patient is not doing well, the clinic waiting room is backed up, a team member is out ill, or the amount of work is overwhelming and cannot be completed in the expected timeframe are all key to safe management of the workflow and meeting care needs.
+It is also important to ask for help when needed.
+Letting a supervisor know when a patient is not doing well, the clinic waiting room is backed up, a team member is absent, or when the workload is overwhelming and cannot be completed on time is crucial for maintaining safe workflows and meeting care needs.

-When there is a serious event or error, it is important to have a debrief afterward.
-The team involved comes together to review a factual synopsis of events, what went well, and what could be improved if the scenario were to arise again in the future.
-Were there any safety concerns that needed to be addressed?
-Was there an error or problem with some system that needs fixing?
-This leads to improvement in quality of care.
-An example is a “Code Blue” (cardiac arrest).
-A whole team made up of different roles is set up to respond and each member has specific duties planned ahead of time.
-A physician is the team leader, a respiratory therapist will help with breathing, a pharmacist gives advice on medications and nurses administer them.
-Nursing assistants or technicians may be helping with chest compressions.
-A recorder creates a log of each event such as when medication was given, when a defibrillator was used, and so on.
-Even if everything went well and the patient is revived, it is best practice to review the event.
-How long did the team take to arrive?
-Were there any communication issues during the event?
-Did each person perform as expected?
-Do team members need support regarding emotions around the event or the intensity of it?
+After a serious event or error, it is essential to debrief with the team.
+The team should gather to review a factual account of the events, discussing what went well and what could be improved if a similar situation arises in the future.
+Were there any safety concerns?
+Did any errors or system issues need addressing?
+This process leads to improvements in the quality of care.
+For example, during a “Code Blue” (cardiac arrest), a team of professionals, each with specific duties, responds.
+A physician leads the team, a respiratory therapist helps with breathing, a pharmacist offers medication guidance, nurses administer medications, and nursing assistants or technicians assist with chest compressions.
+A recorder documents each event, such as the administration of medication or use of a defibrillator.
+Even if the patient is revived, it is best practice to review the event.
+Questions to consider include: How long did it take the team to arrive?
+Were there any communication issues?
+Did everyone perform as expected?
+Do team members need emotional support after the event?

 Dealing With and Resolving Conflict

-The most challenging aspect of communication for most people is dealing with conflict.
-What if someone yells at you or corrects you in front of others and you are embarrassed?
-What if you and another team member disagree about how something should be handled?
-What should you do if you see another person behaving or speaking inappropriately?
+One of the most challenging aspects of communication for many people is dealing with conflict.
+What should you do if someone yells at you or corrects you in front of others, leaving you embarrassed?
+How do you handle a disagreement with a team member about how something should be done?
+What if you witness someone speaking or behaving inappropriately?

-The key is to speak up when things are not right, and to set clear expectations and boundaries.
-Remain calm.
-If someone else has heightened emotions, this may trigger an emotional response in you as well.
-Be mindful of your actions and the impact they may have, and take some deep breaths before responding.
-If you use an angry tone, raise your voice, or use body language like crossing your arms, this may feed into and escalate the other person’s unwanted behavior or words.
-Try to set feelings aside, focus on problem solving, and invite cooperation (Riley, 2023).
+The key is to speak up when things are not right and to set clear expectations and boundaries.
+It’s important to remain calm, especially if the other person has heightened emotions, as this may trigger an emotional response in you as well.
+Be mindful of your actions and the impact they may have, and take a few deep breaths before responding.
+If you use an angry tone, raise your voice, or display negative body language like crossing your arms, you may unintentionally escalate the situation.
+Instead, try to set your feelings aside, focus on problem-solving, and invite cooperation (Riley, 2023).

 A Note on Confrontation